 Neurological conditions include:

 Dignity Health has treated these conditions with skill and expertise for more than 50 years.
-If you are experiencing any symptoms of a neurological condition in Arizona, Find a Doctor in your area or visit the Barrow Neurological Institute at St. Joseph’s Hospital in Phoenix.
+If you are experiencing any symptoms of a neurological condition in Arizona, Find a Doctor in your area or visit Barrow Neurological Institute at St. Joseph’s Hospital in Phoenix.
 Our hospitals are also Primary Stroke Care Centers to provide you with personalized stroke treatment.

 Neurological conditions cause a wide range of symptoms throughout the body, causing damage to: